tom751/Tom-s-tools/README.md

 ### Run test file and watch

 `Run test file and watch`: The same as "run test file" but adds `--watch` to the end of the command.

+## Intellisense

+### Monorepo go to definition improvements

+Improves go to definition functionality in vscode for monorepos.
+Configure path aliases under a new setting `tom.goToDefinition.pathAliases` with the key being the alias, and the value being the path to the folder within your workspace.

+For example '@core' being the alias and 'src/projects/core/src' being the path.

+If multiple definitions found, you can change `editor.gotoLocation.multipleDefinitions` to `goto`.